ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Its definition is intentionally parallel to the `iss` claim defined in [@!RFC7519].
 Use of this Header Parameter is OPTIONAL.

+### "aud" (Audience) Header Parameter {#audDef}

+The `aud` (audience) Header Parameter identifies the recipients that the JWP is intended for.
+Each principal intended to process the JWP MUST identify itself with a value in the audience Header Parameter.
+If the principal processing the Header Parameter does not identify itself with a value in the `aud` Header Parameter when this Header Parameter is present, then the JWP MUST be rejected.
+In the general case,
+the `aud` value is an array of case-sensitive strings, each containing a StringOrURI value.
+In the special case when the JWP has one audience, the `aud` value MAY be a single case-sensitive string containing a StringOrURI value.
+The interpretation of audience values is generally application specific.
+Its definition is intentionally parallel to the `aud` claim defined in [@!RFC7519].
+Use of this Header Parameter is OPTIONAL.

+### "nonce" (Nonce) Header Parameter {#nonceDef}

+The `nonce` (nonce) Header Parameter is a case-sensitive string value used to associate protocol state with a JWP.
+This can be used, for instance, to mitigate replay attacks.
+The use of nonce values is generally protocol specific.
+Its definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry (#IANA.JWT.Claims).
+Use of this Header Parameter is OPTIONAL.

 ### "claims" (Claims) Header Parameter {#claimsDef}

 The `claims` Header Parameter is an array listing the Claim Names